-Mech is the sci-fi HUD aesthetic that nobody expects — light instead of dark, clinical instead of glowing, precise instead of dramatic.
+Mech is the sci-fi HUD aesthetic — light, clinical, precise.
 Think the cockpit display of an Evangelion unit, a military drone feed, or a near-future aerospace instrument panel: white and cool-gray surfaces covered in thin line work, circular targeting reticles, dot-matrix readouts, and a single accent color that only shows up when something actually matters.
-Every other sci-fi UI style goes dark.
-This one goes the opposite direction, and that's exactly why it stops people.
+The light palette is unexpected in sci-fi UI, and that's exactly why it stops people.

 Mech.